Please View Sponsored Advertisements to Support this Site and Project

 The British Geological Survey reports(2001) even normal amounts(1-10mg/kg) of arsenic are sufficient to give excessive arsenic in the groundwater if dissolved or desorbed in sufficient quantity.

-But our studes show that farmers are adding arsenic 20- 30 mg/kg " arsenic and a very high amount of uranium" as fertiliser to soil two to three times a year (2-3 crops, mainly rice) since more than two decades possibly caused ground water contamination.
+But our studies show that farmers are adding arsenic 20- 30 mg/kg " arsenic and a very high amount of uranium" as fertiliser to soil two to three times a year (2-3 crops, mainly rice) since more than two decades possibly caused ground water contamination.
 We demand for a free treatment and migration of 1 million population of Bangladesh to industrial countries, who directed our agricultural poilicy and exported pesticides and fertiliser (Polluters Pay Principle).

 First dug hole at Noakhali District May 2004cmpletion of a dug hole at Companiganj, Noakhali